tinkkit/tink-sort-table-angular/README.md

 ### Install

 1. Go to the root of your project and type the following command in your terminal:
-   `bower install tink-back-to-top-angular --save`
+   `bower install tink-skeleton-angular --save`

-2. Include `dist/tink-back-to-top-angular.js` and its necessary dependencies in your project.
+2. Include `dist/tink-skeleton-angular.js` and its necessary dependencies in your project.

 3. On http://tink.digipolis.be you will find all necessary documentation.